Child Abuse Attorney Akron OH

 If there is a question of corporal punishment turning into child abuse, the court will usually look at the following factors to determine the nature of the case:

 - The child’s age

 - The child’s behavior

 - The location and severity of the punishment

 You can discipline your child through physical means; you just cannot carry out the punishment in an excessive manner.
 In order for the prosecution to prove that the defendant has in fact committed child abuse they must prove that the physical punishment was excessive and created a substantial risk of serious physical harm to the child.
 The law also upholds that a child must submit the reasonable control of his or her parents.
 This means that if you ask your child to clean their room or vacuum the house that is considered reasonable.
 What is not considered reasonable is if you ask your child to do something that would endanger them.

 Depending on the nature of the crime, punishments can vary.
 The court will take into account the age of the child as well as the nature of the abuse.
 The crime could be a misdemeanor or a felony.
 If the crime is a misdemeanor community service may be assigned as well as probation, fines, and some minor jail time.
 For a felony offense, large fines will be assigned as well as time in prison.
 Having the right attorney on your side during the proceedings can make a difference.
-DiCaudo, Pitchford & Yoder ensure that all clients know their rights during this difficult time and will fight for the best possible outcome.
-If you have any additional questions please feel free to contact us at the office today.
-One of our attorneys will be happy to take the time to answer them for you.
+Our Akron child abuse lawyers at DiCaudo, Pitchford & Yoder ensure that all clients know their rights during this difficult time and will fight for the best possible outcome.